BrunoConcei/EDPIoTHackathon2017/README.md

 ![EDP Starter HQ](images/mapa_edp_starter.png)

-**NOTE**: Please fill this [Doodle]() to let us know when you're coming to EDP Starter HQ.
+**WARNING**: Please fill this [Doodle](http://doodle.com/poll/y4upguc6wvfen4ih) to let us know when you're coming to EDP Starter HQ.
 You must give your name to the security at the entrance.
 At least one mentor will be present everyday thoughout the 2 weeks at EDP Starter to welcome you in.

 ### **1.4** **Mentors & Contacts**
 For any questions regarding the EDP IoT Hackathon please visit the [website](http://edpiothackathon.edp.pt) and use the contact link in the footer.